Universal Life Insurance: Everything You Need to Know

 Why GUL?

-Hybrid life insurance policies are also an option where a guaranteed universal life policy is combined with long-term care insurance riders.
+Hybrid life insurance policies are also an option.
+In these, a guaranteed universal life policy is combined with long-term care insurance riders.
 An example would be Lincoln National’s MoneyGuard Fixed Advantage policy or Nationwide’s CareMatters II policy.

 When is GUL a better option than term life insurance?